CatalystCode/pdxcharts/incubator/trendmicro/readme.md

+# Deploy Trend Micro Deep Security in the context of K8s on Azure

+## Considerations

 Before I begin listing what works and what doesn't, let me start with saying that there was a project named container-poc in Deep Security's GitHub repo.
 It seems to be deleted last month.
 You can see it in Google's cache [here](https://webcache.googleusercontent.com/search?q=cache:qkhlc0_l9VYJ:https://github.com/deep-security/container-poc/tree/master/docker+&cd=1&hl=en&ct=clnk&gl=us).
 Contacting your Trend Micro account manager would be good idea to learn if the project is still active.

 Here's the summary of what I tried:

 - Deploying the Trend Micro Deep Security (TMDS) agents to Kubernetes nodes deployed by Azure Container Service (ACS) is pretty straightforward since ACS deploys Ubuntu 16.04 nodes.
 The easisest way to deploy the agents to Kubernetes nodes is using the [Custom Script Extension (CSE)](https://github.com/deep-security/azure-vm-extensions).
 CSE is also available in Terraform.

 - Tectonic uses CoreOS as the base OS.
 Since CoreOS doesn't have a package manager by design and Trend Micro doesn't provide a containerized agent, it's not possible to deploy the TMDS agents to Tectonic nodes.